Manual web application security testing: A complete guide for 2026

 Follow the OWASP Web Security Testing Guide (WSTG)

-The OWASP Web Security Testing Guide (WSTG) remains the most authoritative framework for conducting thorough manual security assessments.
-It provides testers with a structured approach that covers information gathering, business logic validation, authentication and authorization testing, session management analysis, input validation, API testing, and error-handling checks.
-By following this industry-standard methodology, security teams ensure they are assessing applications consistently and comprehensively, without overlooking critical attack surfaces.
+The OWASP WSTG remains the most authoritative framework for manual web application security testing.
+It provides structured test cases which cover information gathering, business logic validation, authentication and authorization testing, session management analysis, input validation, API testing, and error-handling checks.
+Following it ensures assessments are consistent, comprehensive, and audit-ready.

 Maintain a repeatable methodology